 Teachers and other educational workers have important jobs.
 And though we often don't think of their work as being dangerous, they do face health risks.
-When teachers in Mississippi get hurt as a result of a work-related accident or illness, they are eligible for workers' compensation benefits.
+When teachers in greater Jackson or elsewhere in Mississippi get hurt as a result of a work-related accident or illness, they are eligible for workers' compensation benefits.
 But actually getting those benefits can often be very difficult.
 At Tabor Law Firm, P.A. our experienced workers' compensation attorneys help you and other injured workers navigate the claims process.

 At any school, teachers and other educational workers can become injured or ill due to: